sam-hosseini/freelancing-in-finland/README.md

 ### Solution

-A guide whose target audience would be tailored **to the person reading this README.md on Github**
+A guide tailored specifically **to the person reading this README.md on Github**

 You are the target audience of this guide if: